 - Implement inventory control strategies selectively to reduce stock and eliminate warehousing costs.

-- Incorporate manufacturing process(es) that curb or control pollution/wastage.
+- Incorporate the manufacturing process(es) that curb or control pollution/wastage.

 - Design and redesign products to minimize production complexity, reduce energy consumption, and increase the product life span.